kubernetes-sigs/gateway-api/site-src/guides/tls.md

 ### Listeners and TLS

-Listeners expose the TLS setting on a per domain or sub-domain basis.
+Listeners expose the TLS setting on a per domain or subdomain basis.
 TLS settings of a listener are applied to all domains that satisfy the `hostname` criteria.

 In the following example, the Gateway serves the TLS certificate defined in the `default-cert` Secret resource for all requests.
-Although, the example refers to HTTPS protocol, one can also use the same feature for TLS-only protocol along with TLSRoutes.
+Although the example refers to HTTPS protocol, one can also use the same feature for TLS-only protocol along with TLSRoutes.

 ```yaml